-Effective June 29, 2020, Express Scripts Canada is providing claims processing services for the mental health benefit.
-Providers are encouraged to enrol and send their claims directly to Express Scripts Canada so that clients do not pay fees at the point of service.
-Please refer to the mental health page on the Express Scripts Canada website for the mental health regional fee grids.
+Express Scripts Canada provides claims processing services for the NIHB program mental health counselling benefit for eligible First Nations and Inuit.
+Providers are encouraged to enrol to be able to send their claims directly to Express Scripts Canada so that clients do not pay fees at the point of service.

 - 1.0 Introduction